-The maximum capacity, i.e. number of beds/people that cay stay in the accommodation is limited by the occupation license, subject to overall maximum of 15 beds for complete dwellings, and for bed & breakfast type arrangements, 6 beds, with no more than 4 beds in any single room.
+The maximum capacity, i.e. number of beds/people that can stay in the accommodation is limited by the occupation license, subject to overall maximum of 15 beds for complete dwellings and for bed & breakfast type arrangements – 6 beds, with no more than 4 beds in any one room.

 The Requirements of Holiday Rental Regulation in Andalucia

 Aside from a licence issued by the Junta de Andalucia authorising use for holiday rental purposes, holiday rental regulation in Andalucia requires that properties must have:

 - an occupancy licence, and at all times comply with required technical and quality conditions.

 - rooms that are directly ventilated from outside, and a means of completely obscuring the windows, e.g. shutters.

 - sufficient furnishings and the necessary appliances and equipment for use and according to the number beds available.

 - fixed air (cooling) conditioning in the rooms, for rental within the months of May to September inclusive.
 For rentals October to April inclusive, heating is required.

 - tourist information for the area, covering leisure areas, restaurants and cafes, shops and food stores, car parks, medical services, transport, local are map, local events advertising leaflets.

 - a First Aid kit, and a Complaints and Claims Sheet in a prominent place.